prajendrrh/hcpaws/README.md

 This will:
 - Delete the hosted cluster using hcp CLI
 - Remove cluster resources from ACM
-- Clean up AWS resources associated with the hosted cluster
+- Clean up AWS resources associated with the hosted cluster (VPCs, subnets, load balancers, etc.)
+- **Note:** Does NOT delete the hub cluster, ACM, S3 bucket, or IAM role

-### Delete All Resources
+#### Delete All Resources

-To delete everything (hub cluster and hosted cluster):
+To delete everything (hub cluster, hosted cluster, and all AWS prerequisites):

-**⚠️ Warning:** This will delete the hub cluster and all hosted clusters!
+**⚠️ Warning:** This will delete the hub cluster, all hosted clusters, and AWS resources!

 ```bash
 ./scripts/delete-all.sh